Cancer is the biggest killer of America's firefighters

 Researchers say one big reason for the change is that firefighters today are fighting very different blazes.
 Modern homes and businesses full of synthetics, plastics and chemicals that can explode much faster and coat firefighters in a toxic soot.

-A National Institutes of Health study tracked nearly 30,000 firefighters across the country in 2010 and found higher rates of cancer than the general population.
+A CDC/National Institute for Occupational Safety and Health study tracked nearly 30,000 firefighters across the country in 2010 and found higher rates of cancer than the general population.

 Congress is currently considering whether to approve the creation of a National Firefighter Cancer Registry — to get a firm handle on the number of deaths.